-Dad sipped/choked on his coffee, blinked, then wiped his mouth on his sleeve.
+Dad nearly spat out his coffee.
+He blinked, wiping his mouth on his sleeve.
 “You um, you rode your bike.
 Up here?”

-My sister loved her Sea Stars bike, with the handlebar streamers and bells and sparkles.
-She nodded.
+My sister loved her Sea Stars bike.
+Complete with the handlebar streamers and sparkles, it even had the obligatory bell.
+Ali nodded.
 “Yep, lots of times.
 My friend gives me candy.”

-We nearly took out a fence post as Dad swung the car to the school parking lot.
+The car nearly took out a fence post as Dad swung the wheel to the school parking lot.
 He looked at me like it was my fault.
 I shrugged.
 “I have soccer Dad, remember?”

 “Oh, Mr. Crowbar isn’t a stranger.
 He’s nice.
 Silly too.”

 Dad looked at me.
+No words.
 I took over the talking.
 “Crowbar?”

 “Sweetheart, you listen to me.”